adsabs/ADSfulltext/docs/Overview.md

 ## DevOps

- 1. **Development**
+### Development

    Development can be carried out on a *Vagrant* virtual machine.
 There exists a *Puppet* manifest file on the repository and can be installed by:

 `user@computer> vagrant up`

-   RabbitMQ is installed by *Docker*, and should require no intervention, other than possibly restarting it in scenarios it crashes.

- 2. **Tests**

-   The repository contains two sets of testing suites.
-The first is the *functional_tests*.
-These test that the pipeline works as expected, usually, from start to finish.
-There exist a set of stub data that are used to be extracted and can be seen in *tests/test_unit/stub_data/*.
-TravisCI is to be implemented once the first live pipeline is finished.

-   The second set of tests are unit tests that check each of the individual functions of the wrkers obehave as they are expected to.
-The stub data for these tests are kept in the same place as noted above.
-They will also be included in TravisCI.
+The following services and tools are setup:
+  1. RabbitMQ (controlled by docker and auto-started by upstart on boot)
+  2. Supervisor (auto-started by upstart on boot)

- 3. **Deployment**
+  3. Python2.7/pip

-  TBD
+  4. Java 1.7 (1.8 also works)
+  5. Maven

+### Tests

+The pipeline contains three types of testing suites:

+  1. **Unit tests**, one each for the Python and Java code.
+They test the bare bones of each part of the relevant modules (e.g., extracting an XML document).
+    * Python: tests/test_unit/
+    *        **run by**: nosetests -w tests/test_unit/ test.py
+    * Java: src/test/java/org/adslabs/adsfulltext
+    *        **run by**: mvn test (N.B. there is currently no way to distinguish between the unit and integration tests within the Java module)

+  2. **Integration tests**.
+The python code is self contained, and is used to test the interaction between the pipeline and a RabbitMQ instance.
+The Java integration code is not independent from the unit tests.
+    * Python: tests/test_integration/
+    * **run by** ./tests/integration_test.sh

+   3. **Functional tests** runs the entire pipeline and checks that it works as expected, i.e., Python, Java, RabbitMQ, supervisor, all in tandem.
+     * **run by** nosetests -w tests/test_functional/ test_extraction.py

+All of these tests (bar functional tests) are carried out on TravisCI.
+Therefore, if you make a pull request, please ensure that they pass, otherwise they will not be merged.

+ ### Deployment

+To deploy on a system without using puppet manifest files, the following should be carried out:

+  1. Download from github
+  2. Modify the pipeline/psettings.py and src/main/resources/settings.yml files so that they point to the correct RabbitMQ URI
+  3. Add the supervisord config details to /etc/supervisord.conf
+  4. Compile and build the PDF Extractor, mvn package -DskipTests
+  5. Run the unit tests, nosetests -w tests/test_unit/ test.py
+  6. Run the integration tests, ./tests/integration_test.sh
+  7. Run the functional tests, nosetests -w tests/test_functional/ test_extraction.py

+At this stage everything should work.
+Now you need to setup the cronjob that is to be run:
+  1. Change the 'FULLTEXT_EXTRACT_PATH' in settings
 ## Pipeline Design

 The purpose of the pipeline is to extract the full text content of articles and write them to disk, so that they can be accessed by other parts of the ADS infrastructure, e.g., the Solr search engine or ADSData.
 The following describes how a single article would undergo extraction: